deephealthproject/pyeddl/README.md

 make install
 ```

-**NOTE:** EDDL version 0.3 is affected by an issue that breaks the building of
+**NOTE:** EDDL versions 0.3 and 0.3.1 are affected by an issue that breaks the
-the shared library.
-To work around this, you can patch the EDDL code with
+building of the shared library.
+To work around this, you can patch the EDDL
-`eddl_0.3.patch` (at the top level in the pyeddl git repository):
+code with `eddl_0.3.patch` (at the top level in the pyeddl git repository):

 ```
 cd third_party/eddl